');

 About Springfield, MA

-Springfield is a major city in Massachusetts with a population of 154,751 residents.
-The median household income is $51,339 per year, which is near the national average.
-The median age in Springfield is 33.7 years.
+Springfield is a major city located in Massachusetts with a population of 154,751 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $51,339 per year, which is 32% below the national median of $75,149.
+The median age of 33.7 years is notably younger the US median age of 38.9 years, indicating a younger, often more dynamic population base.

 How Springfield Ranks in Massachusetts